aredridel/recipes/Lemon Beans and Rice.md

 ## The final dish

-200g of cream cheese (in rough "slices" for easy distribution), pickled or plain labneh (crunbled), or even cottage cheese.
+- 200g of cream cheese (in rough "slices" for easy distribution), pickled or plain labneh (crumbled), or even cottage cheese.
 A softish, unripe, white cheese.

-crispy fried onions or garlic for topping
+- crispy fried onions or garlic for topping

-chopped coriander leaf
+- chopped coriander leaf

-the rice from above
+- the rice from above

-the sauce from above
+- the sauce from above

-the beans from above
+- the beans from above

 Layer portions in bowls for serving: rice (warm), cheese (cold), beans (warm), sauce (cold), coriander and crispy onions or garlic.

 Serve immediately so the temperatures don't equalize.